onurbilic/CarsCrawler/README.md

-# CarsCrawler Sample of Scraping Data Cars.com
+# CarsCrawler Sample of Scraping Data with CefSharp.offscreen - Cars.com
 ### not commercial, just an example

 #### Sample .Net Core Data Scraping application with based on a simplified microservices architecture and Docker containers.